DomZem/task-management-next-app/README.md

 - Address email: tester@gmail.com
 - Password: zaq1@WSX

+If you are using the local version of app use these credentials: <br />
+- Address email: anakin.skywalker@gmail.com
+- Password: zaq1@WSX

 <h2>🛠️ Installation Steps:</h2>
 <p>⚠️ Before you run these commands make sure you run your backend server. <br />
 You can do that by using that repo: https://github.com/DomZem/task-management-nest-api.
 I described there step by step what to do. <br />